Opinions

 The recent defense of the Senate Bill 21 oil tax law offered on these pages by the four co-chairs of the 2014 “No on 1″ campaign was seriously misleading.
 Ironically, in the claimed effort “to set the record straight and address falsehoods swirling around about Alaska’s oil taxes,” the authors created a big whopper of their own.

-The core of their argument is that SB 21 — the oil tax bill passed by the Legislature in 2013 which survived a subsequent referendum in 2014 — is benefiting all Alaska families.
-As support, they claimed that “more production leads to more oil royalties – which means billions of dollars in direct deposits into the Permanent Fund.”
+The core of their argument is that SB 21 — the oil tax bill passed by the Legislature in 2013 that survived a subsequent referendum in 2014 — is benefiting all Alaska families.
+As support, they claimed that “more production leads to more oil royalties — which means billions of dollars in direct deposits into the Permanent Fund.”

 But that is not the story revealed by reading the Department of Revenue’s (DOR) Spring 2024 Revenue Forecast.
-Over the 10-year period covered by the forecast, projected production levels do rise by over 35%, from 468 thousand barrels per day (mbd) at the start to 640 mbd at the end.
+Over the 10-year period covered by the forecast, projected production levels do rise by over 35%, from 468,000 barrels per day (mbd) at the start to 640 mbd at the end.
 But oil royalties available to pay for unrestricted general fund spending do not; instead, they stay largely static, rising only 1% over the same period.

 More to the point — and omitted from their commentary entirely — is the fact that, despite the significant increase in production levels, projected revenues from SB 21 production taxes go down dramatically over the period, plunging by 30%, from $940 million at the start to only $658 million by the end.
 Driven by that, overall unrestricted petroleum revenues also fall over the period, dropping from $2.43 billion at the beginning to $2.27 billion at the end.